netzero-labs/netzero/docs/tariffs/Dynamic-Electricity-Pricing.md

 main menu.
 If you're currently on an Agile Octopus plan, configure your region, import and export tariff, and check the "Automatically update rate plan" checkbox.
 This will result in a few changes:
 - Your prior tariff configuration will be overridden.
-In the future, the app will allow restoring the original plan; for now, make sure to write down your existing rate plan if you created it manually and might need it in the future.
+In the future, the app will allow restoring the original plan; for now, make sure to separately store your existing rate plan if you created it manually and might need it in the future.
 - Your new tariff configuration will reflect the current pricing schedule.
 You can confirm the pricing using the [Agile Dashboard](https://agile.octopushome.net/dashboard).